Come Visit Us – We Are Here To Help You

 - is signed and dated by you

 The Commodities Senior Food Program is held on the third Thursday of each month from 7:00 AM to 11:00 AM at the Superstition Community Food Bank.
-This program, a partnership with St. Mary’s Food Bank (602) 242-FOOD (3663) https://www.firstfoodbank.org/ , provides area seniors with an extra monthly food distribution in a program just for them.
+This program provides area seniors with an extra monthly food distribution exclusively for them.
+To be eligible for CSFP, a person must reside in Arizona, be at least 60 years old, and have a total household income that does not exceed $1396 for 1 person or $1888 for 2 people.
 You still must comply with the requirements above and be 60 years of age or older.
-(For details on Proxy letters for an incapacitated client see REQUIREMENTS on this page.)
+(For details on Proxy letters for an incapacitated client see REQUIREMENTS on this page).

 Other Senior resources

 Need further help?